dji-sdk/Payload-SDK-Doc/source/development-workflow/integrate_sdk.md

 ## Use Payload SDK features
 The major interface header files for various features in the folder "Payload_SDK/psdk_upper/inc" of the SDK are listed as follows:

-•	psdk_app_func.h: provides the functions related to mobile SDK communications and DJI Pilot custom control features.
+•	psdk_app_func.h: provides the functions related to mobile SDK communications and DJI Pilot custom widget features.

 •	psdk_msg_subcribe.h: provides the message subscription feature for users to subscribe to GPS, time, UAV location and pose and other UAV system information.